nisekadesilva/AI-Job-Market-Trends/README.md

 Highlights
 ──────
-Average salary by experience level
+-Average salary by experience level
-Salary by industry
+-Salary by industry
-Salary by job title
+-Salary by job title
-Salary by country
+-Salary by country

 💡 Insight:
 Experience level plays a bigger role than location in determining salary